Ricky (band): Career

 Between 2004 and 2006, they had a number of small chart hits on the Garcia and Beat Crazy record labels, including a Top 40 hit in January 2005 with "Stop Knocking The Walls Down".
 This song was a double-A sided single, backed with "The Journey" by Ian Prowse's band Amsterdam and would give Ricky their only week in the Top 40.

-In 2006, they released "We Are England", a song celebrating the national team in time for the 2006 FIFA World Cup, but unlike Stan Boardman's "World Cup Song" or Sham 69's "Hurry Up England", it failed to reach the Top 40 in the singles chart of June-July 2006.
-Later in 2006, Ricky disbanded.
+In 2006, they released "We Are England", a football song, which reached number 54 in the UK pop chart; later in 2006 Ricky disbanded.